RoryO/JAweSomePlayer/README.md

 media element instead of constructing an HTML interface.
 Does not work with Flash.

+mimeType: Default: autodetected

+Set the MIME type of the media.
+This is critical when dealing with video files, where the container filename gives no hints as to what the type of file actually is.

 controls:

 Default: {startStop: true, scrubber: true, volume: true}